sharat87/sharats.me/content/posts/2011-09-28-implementing-an-expressive-search-system-with-clojure.md

 The implementation of the search I have today can do much more than even that.
-Its a powerful query language at work, using which we can filter entries that point to non-existing files, entries that point to directories that contain a said file and other wierdos.
+Its a powerful query language at work, using which we can filter entries that point to non-existing files, entries that point to directories that contain a said file and other weirdos.

 ## How is it done?